harishj-um/aurelia-bodylight-plugin-harish/README.md

 [project-stage-badge: Development]: https://img.shields.io/badge/Project%20Stage-Development-yellowgreen.svg
 [project-stage-page]: https://blog.pother.ca/project-stages/

+Web Components is a suite of different technologies allowing you to create reusable custom elements — with their functionality encapsulated away from the rest of the code.
+More info at [1].
+Web components of the Bodylight library are exported as custom elements enhancing web documents with
-Bodylight web components are custom-elements enhancing HTML in order to build interactive web simulators.
-It contains an FMU component able to execute `Modelica` (not only) model simulation exported to `FMU` using FMI standard.
-It contains Adobe-Animate and Gif-Animate component able to control animation exported from Adobe-Animate or animated GIF and bind them to model simulation.
-It contains Chart-JS component in order to visualise model variables in different chart types.
+* FMU component able to execute `Modelica` (not only) model simulation exported to `FMU` using FMI standard.
+* Adobe-Animate and Gif-Animate component able to control animation exported from Adobe-Animate or animated GIF and bind them to model simulation.
+* ChartJS and DygraphJS components to visualise model variables in different chart types.

+All bodylight web components are registered with a bdl- prefix.
+Components are defined in source code without the prefix, which may be used to build application internally in an aurelia framework.
+However, web components way is the preferred standard way.

 This plugin is part of broader tools to enable in-browser simulation using modern web technologies: Web Assembly, HTML, Javascript (ECMAScript6).